aklump/check-pages/documentation/source/file_output.md

 files: files/dev
 ```

-Once you have this enabled, plugins may make use of this for file output during testing.
+Once you have this enabled, handlers may make use of this for file output during testing.

 ## Core Usage